ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 ## Slurm

 We currently use [Slurm][slurm] as our workload manager for the cluster.
-We will soon post technical documentation about our Slurm configuration, but briefly, Slurm is a free and open-source job scheduler which helps distribute jobs from all users evenly among HPC computers, referred to as nodes.
-To use Slurm there are several commands that will be helpful:
+Briefly, Slurm is a free and open-source job scheduler which helps distribute jobs from all users evenly among HPC computers, referred to as nodes.

-* `srun`: Used to submit jobs.
-* `scontrol`: Used to view and edit the Slurm configuration.
-* `squeue`: Used to view running and queued jobs.
-* `scancel`: Used to cancel jobs.
-* `sinfo`: Used to view status of compute nodes in a cluster.

-Berkeley Research Computing (BRC) has some useful documentation for using Slurm [here][brc_slurm], just keep in mind that there are some differences between their configuration and ours.
-To put it simply, all of your programs will be run through Slurm.
+The only way to access our HPC nodes is through Slurm.

+Detailed documentation for how to access Slurm is [here](https://www.ocf.berkeley.edu/docs/services/hpc/slurm).

 ## Dependencies
 For managing application dependencies, you currently have two options: